oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-compress-your-powerpoint-eg-from-26mb-to-13mb/rule.md

 ---

-​Unfortunately, when you “Send As Email” it doesn’t compress the file; this is how to compress a PowerPoint for emailing.
+Unfortunately, when you “Send As Email” it doesn’t compress the file; this is how to compress a PowerPoint for emailing.

 ### Remove the video from the master slide.